tlverse/tlverse-handbook/05-origami.md

 ## Cross-validation schemes in `origami`

 Recall that the particular distribution of the split vector $B_n$ defines the choice of cross-validation scheme.
-We next describe the different cross-validation schemes available in the `origami` package, and we go on to demonstrate their use in practical data analysis examples.
+In the following, we describe different cross-validation schemes available in the `origami` package, and we go on to demonstrate their use in practical data analysis examples.